CS-5100/Satellite/README.md

 ## Features

-1. **TLE Download and Conversion**: Download TLE data for satellite constellations, such as Starlink, directly from CelesTrak and convert it into a structured pandas DataFrame.
+1. **TLE Download and Conversion**: Download TLE data for satellite constellations, such as Starlink, directly from CelesTrak either as a text file, or live using the code provided [here](#download-and-process-tle-data).
-2. **Satellite Position Calculation**: Calculate real-time latitude, longitude, and altitude of satellites using TLE data.
-3. **Coverage Area Calculation**:
-   - **Total Coverage Area**: Computes coverage radius and area based on latitude, longitude, and altitude.
-   - **Unique Coverage Area**: Uses BallTree spatial indexing to determine overlapping satellites, calculating the union of all coverage areas to avoid double-counting.

 ## Installation